-- 4.1.1 The Order Land forms Phase 8.2 of the Acton Gardens Masterplan heard at Planning Committee on 17th June 2020, where unanimous planning consent was granted (situated in the London Borough of Ealing).
-Ealing is located in West London and borders the boroughs of Hillingdon to the west, Harrow and Brent to the north, Hammersmith and Fulham to the east and Hounslow to the south. - 4.1.2 The Order Land comprises number 5 Barwick House, numbers 38, 44, 48 Carisbrooke Court and 93 Brouncker Road as more delineated and outlined in red on the Order Map and forms part of Phase 8.2 of the redevelopment of the South Acton Estate as described above.
-The Order seeks to acquire all estates and interests in the Order Land, other than those already owned by the Council.

-4.1.3 The Remaining Masterplan Area is shown outlined with a red dashed line on the plan at Appendix 2.
-The Order Land is located to the eastern edge of the Remaining Masterplan Area to be delivered and is bounded to the west by the Central Plaza open space and Appleby Court development to the north by Avenue Park; and to the south by the Sunninghill Court development
+- 4.1.1 The Order Land forms Phase 7.2 of the Acton Gardens Masterplan approved in 2021, which is within the London Borough of Ealing.
+Ealing is located in west London and borders the boroughs of Hillingdon to the west, Harrow and Brent to the north, Hammersmith and Fulham to the east and Hounslow to the south. - 4.1.2 The Order Land comprises Cheltenham Place, Frampton Court, Belgrave Close and outlined in red on the Order Map and forms part of Phase 7.2 of the redevelopment of the South Acton Estate as described above.
+The Order seeks to acquire all estates and interests in the Order Land, other than those already owned by the Council. - 4.1.3 The Remaining Masterplan Area is shown outlined with a red dashed line on the plan at Appendix 2.
+The Order Land is situated in the northern part of the Estate edge of the Remaining Masterplan Area to be delivered and is bounded to the west to Langley Drive; to the north by Mill Hill Road; to the south by Avenue Road and to the east by Church Road.